Edward T. Fisher

 Employers will begin to see even more compliance and litigation issues related to today’s ever changing and expanding technology, including discovery targeted at smart phones and other mobile devices, ADA nondiscrimination requirements for websites, and increased privacy concerns as the growth of mobile devices and social media continues to explode.

-Ed has been practicing law for over 15 years, advising a wide range of clients, including large corporations, small and midsized businesses and individuals on all types of business-related matters.
-He assists businesses in forming an entity, as well as drafting and reviewing all relevant agreements for running a business including operating, employment, vendor and customer agreements and crafting HR policies that comply with local, state and federal law.
+Ed has been practicing law for over 20 years, advising a wide range of clients, including large corporations, small and midsized businesses and individuals on all types of business-related matters.
+He counsels businesses on compliance with the law, selection of the proper entity to provide liability protection for new companies, and drafting and reviewing all relevant agreements needed to run a business, including operating, employment, vendor and customer agreements.
+He also reviews and drafts company HR policies to ensure compliance with local, state and federal law.
 Ed also represents clients when business disputes arise, including advising companies in owner-versus-owner “business divorces,” defending employers in litigation arising out of claims of discrimination, harassment and retaliation, and representing entities in breach of contract, trade secret, non-compete and other business-related disputes.
 He also has experience representing clients in shareholder disputes.
 Ed has argued or tried cases in federal and state courts and private arbitrations.

-Outside of the Firm, Ed is a member of various local Chambers of Commerce including Greater Philadelphia, Greater Northeast Philadelphia, Gloucester Country and Southern New Jersey.
+Outside of the Firm, Ed is a member of various local Chambers of Commerce including Greater Philadelphia and Gloucester Country.
 He also sits on the Greater Philadelphia Chamber of Commerce’s Middle Market Action Team Steering Committee.
 The Middle Market Action Team assists and advocates for businesses with $10 million to $1 billion in annual revenue in the Greater Philadelphia Region.

 Ed received his J.D. from the University of Pennsylvania Law School and his B.A. from Temple University where he graduated cum laude.